Analysis of switching operation in quantum conveyance: Exact analysis in moving harmonic potential

 giving rise to

-In the slow limit, \(\Omega/\omega \rightarrow 0\), we have \(\xi(t)\rightarrow x_2(t)\), which corresponds to the adiabatic approximation.
+In the slow limit, \(\Omega/\omega \rightarrow 0\), we have \(\xi(t)\rightarrow x_0(t)\), which corresponds to the adiabatic approximation.
 The correction to the adiabatic approximation is taken into account by introducing $\Omega^2/\omega^2$ term in this equation.
-Sudden changes in any orders of derivatives of the adiabatic parameter can induce nonadiabatic effects, which can be taken by considering the sudden change in the single function function $\xi(t)$, namely $\xi_2(t_1)-\xi_1(t_1)$.
+Sudden changes in any orders of derivatives of the adiabatic parameter can induce nonadiabatic effects, which can be fully captured by evaluating the sudden change in the effective shifted coordinate $\xi(t)$, namely $\xi_2(t_1)-\xi_1(t_1)$.